fastlane/docs/docs/getting-started/ios/running-tests.md

 ## Posting build results

-If you want to post test results on Slack, Hipchat or similar, check out the available [fastlane actions](/actions/#notifications).
+If you want to post test results on Slack, Hipchat or other team chat client, check out the available [fastlane actions](/actions/#notifications).

 ### Build failures